 Real estate held as investment consists primarily of real property and forms of real property interests donated to and/or purchased by the Foundation and are carried at the lower of cost or market.
 The Foundation holds these assets until such time as they are transferred to the University or sold.
 No attempt is made by management to revalue other property investments at subsequent dates prior to transfer or sale due to the prohibitive cost of obtaining periodic appraisals; however, the Foundation's management is of the opinion that any subsequent revaluation would not have a significant impact on the Foundation's statements of financial position or changes in net assets.
 Impairments are recorded to reduce the carrying value of the assets to their net realizable value based on facts and circumstances at the time of determination.
-The Foundation sold one piece of real property for \$5,600 in 2019.
-No property investment impairments were recorded in 2020 or 2019.
+No property investment impairments were recorded in 2021 or 2020.